-I provide counseling services to individuals, couples, and teenagers in and around Asheville, NC.
+I provide counseling services to individuals, couples, families, and teens in Asheville, NC.
 You may enjoy working with me if you’re looking for a therapist who is honest, authentic, and experienced.
 I am also passionate about helping people improve their lives and strengthen their relationships.

 About Shannon Todd, MA LMFT

 I founded Deep Roots Marriage and Family Therapy, PLLC because it was important for me to have a place to practice therapy where clients are treated with respect.
 To me this means being able to provide more time and energy to each client so our time together is motivating, inspiring and effective.
 In addition, it is important for me that you find the right therapist for your needs and if it is not me, I would love to help you find someone who meets those needs.

 My passion for helping others began when I was a young child where I witnessed a lot of negative communication and interactions.
 My family would often refuse to talk about things for fear of hurting each other and because it was just simply too emotionally painful.
 As I got older, I realized how important it is to discuss issues and concerns that arise in relationships no matter how difficult.
 I also knew that if families had the right tools to communicate and a better understanding about how their actions affect their loved ones, with practice, they could strengthen their relationships.
 In addition, positive communication can help with letting go of feelings of resentment, guilt, and misunderstandings.